chaiyaphop/LED_Scraping/README.md

 - Run led_scraping.py to extract data from LED's website.
 - Type the asset type id (string) you want to extract data.
 - Type the province (string) you want to extract data.
-    - If you want to extract data from BKK.
-        - Type the BKK Civil (integer) you want to extract data.
+    - If province == 'bkk', type the BKK Civil (integer) you want to extract data.
 - The result will be in "output" folder.

 ***Chaiyaphop Jamjumrat.
 (2023, Jun 3).
 LED_Scraping: Legal Execution Department's website Scraping in Python.***